Dr Jos Twist

 What is your favourite music genre?

 There isn’t one genre of music that I like more than others.
 When I was a teenager indie music was my passion, with The Stereophonics being particular favourites.
-Now I tend to listen to a range of music, Frank Turner is a particular favourite at the moment, I also enjoy some breakbeat, some funk, and also musicals.
-If you enjoy musicals, Wicked is a must see.
+Now I tend to listen to a range of music, at the moment I am enjoying Frank Turner, I also listen to some breakbeat, some funk, and also musicals.